Temple Shir Tikva Religious School Leadership and Community Building Curriculum

 Curriculum Director Rhonda Magier-Cohen has been on the Temple Shir Tikva faculty since 2008 teaching 3rd, 5th, 7th and 9th grades.
 She has been a B'nai Mitzvah Hebrew tutor for Shir Tikva students for 13 years.
 A talented Hebrew teacher, Magier-Cohen has spent the summer finessing the Shir Tikva curriculum, with a particular focus on best practices in teaching Hebrew and Tzedakah (righteousness and social justice), two subjects that actively connect Jewish children to the language of the Jewish people, the State of Israel and social justice concerns local and worldwide.
 “There is no greater gift we can give our Jewish children than a love of Hebrew language, culture, and knowing how and when to do the right thing for others,” commented Magier-Cohen.

-In addition to K-6 education, Shir Tikva re-designed the high school program, now known as AISH: Shir Tikva Center for Youth Leadership.
-Teens in grades 7-12 will gather together on Wednesday evenings to explore Judaism through various lenses.
+In addition to K-6 education Shir Tikva has a high school program, known as AISH: the Shir Tikva Center for Youth Leadership, where teens in grades 7-12 gather together on Wednesday evenings to explore Judaism through various lenses.
 "Research on youth development," remarks Gubitz, "suggests that teens will be most engaged when they are in peer constructed environments and focused on their personal passions, or as we're calling it, their AISH, their inner spark.
 It’s not shocking research.
 We all know that teens want to be with their friends doing what they enjoy.
 And we know they have a lot of stress in their lives, so we aim to create a stress-free and joyful community where their time is respected and their passions and interests celebrated."
 Elective-based courses planned for the year range from A Cappella, Event Planning, Graphic Novels, Gaming, Mind/Body Yoga and Food, Journalism, and much more.

 Rabbi Gubitz says the leadership team, in collaboration with the vision of Senior Rabbi Neal Gold and Cantor Hollis Schachner, and a wealth of dedicated lay leaders, sees an ongoing "process of evaluation and reflection to think about new ways of doing Jewish education at Shir Tikva.
 We celebrated 36 years of Shir Tikva and are excited to imagine what the next 36 years of educating our Jewish children will look like!"